VirgilBarcan/PayWord/README.md

     User sends the i-th payment of the day to the Vendor by sending the pair (ci, i).
 ###3.
 Redeem:
     Considering (cl, l) the last payment pair, the Vendor send to the Broker a message containing: commit(U), cl, l.

+##Client-Server architecture
+###Broker:
+    The Broker will act as a Server, waiting for connections and requests from User(s) and Vendor(s).

+###User:
+    The User will act as a Client, it will start connections with the Broker and Vendor(s).

+###Vendor
+    The Vendor will act as both a Client and a Server, it will wait connections from the User(s) and start connections with the Broker.